ihanken/leetcode-solutions/009 - Palindrome Number (Easy)/C++/README.md

-# C++ Solution for 7 - Two Sum
+# C++ Solution for 9 - Palindrome Integer

 ## Approach

-We will need to first keep track of the sign of the number, reverse the digits, and then multiply by the sign again.
-At this point, we can check if the number is a 32 bit signed integer; if it is, we will return it.
-If not, we will return 0.
+Since the sign is also reversed, we know that any number less than 0 is not palindromic.
+Thus, we can just reverse the number and see if the number is still the same.
+See [7 - Reverse Integer](https://github.com/ihanken/leetcode-solutions/tree/master/007%20-%20Reverse%20Integer%20(Easy)/C%2B%2B) for an explanation of reversing an integer.

 ## Explanation

-Hold the negative flag in a boolean.

-We start with the new number being 0.
-We iterate while the absolute value of x is greater than 0, and each time we multiply our new number by 10 (to get a 0 in the ones place) and add the old number mod 10 (which gives us the ones digit of the old number).
-We can then divide the old number by 10 to shift the number one place to the right.

-Finally, add a negative sign (if needed), and check if the number is 32 bit.
+If the number is negative, immediately return false.
+Otherwise, reverse the number and return whether the number is equal to the reverse.